manoflearning/cranberry/README.md

     </a>
 </p>

-Cranberry is a deep learning framework in Rust and Python.
+Cranberry is a deep learning framework developed using Rust and Python.
 It combines the performance of Rust with the flexibility of Python to create a powerful yet concise tool for machine learning practitioners and researchers.

 ### Current Status

 Cranberry is in its early stages of development but is already functional for basic deep learning tasks.
 We are actively working on expanding its capabilities to make it a robust and practical framework for a wide range of applications.

 ### Key Features

 - Minimal set of kernels implemented in Rust
 - Majority of the framework logic implemented in Python for flexibility and ease of development
 - Extremely concise codebase, making it easy to understand and extend